Max Headroom (TV series): Development and production

 The series was based on the Channel 4 British TV film produced by Chrysalis, Max Headroom: 20 Minutes into the Future.
 Cinemax aired the UK pilot followed by a six-week run of highlights from The Max Headroom Show, a UK music video show where Headroom appears between music videos.
 ABC took an interest in the pilot and asked Chrysalis/Lakeside to produce the series for American audiences.

 Max Headroom: 20 Minutes into the Future was re-shot as a pilot program for a new series broadcast by the U.S. ABC television network.
 The pilot featured plot changes and some minor visual touches, but retained the same basic storyline.
 The only original cast retained for the series were Matt Frewer (Max Headroom/Edison Carter) and Amanda Pays (Theora Jones); a third original cast member, W. Morgan Sheppard, joined the series as "Blank Reg" in later episodes.
 Among the non-original cast, Jeffrey Tambor co-starred as "Murray", Edison Carter's neurotic producer.
+On January, the series was ordered to continue with the air-date of March 27th.

 The show went into production in late 1986 and ran for six episodes in the first season and eight in the second.
+It is the first show in the US to have been shot at 30 fps, as well as the first to mix video and film for storytelling.

+Names of uncredited members in the production team are seen briefly scattered within the opening and wallas that the makers of the show had secretly put, in response to strict policies in television regarding screen space and time, as well as the network's denial to credit the original UK creators.
+Peter Wagg mentioned in an interview that they would send in their scripts last minute and include frivolous additions that would have to be taken out to make sure enough of their creative integrity could be overlooked and kept in.
+At the wrap-party for the show, he'd met the Standards-and-Practices people at ABC, who told him they had knew about their antics, "... they played the game with us and they loved it".